beacon-biosignals/Ray.jl/ray_julia_jll/gen/README.md

 4. Once that PR is merged, delete the existing tag (which will convert the release to a draft) and create a new one (with the same version) from the commit you just merged.
 Then update the GitHub release to point to the new tag.

-5. Register the new tag as normal.
+5. Register the new tag as normal with JuliaRegistrator.